Mte90/How-To-Be-a-Tech-Speaker/resources.md

 * The media training bible by Brad Phillips
 * 50 one minutes tips to better communication by Philip Bozek
 * Books about how to be a comedian
+    * DO you talk funny by David Nihill

 ## Italian Books